TomMakesThings/Wright-Fisher-Simulator/README.md

 ---

 # About
 This repository contains a simulator, implemented in a <a href="https://github.com/TomMakesThings/Wright-Fisher-Simulator/blob/main/WrightFisher.ipynb">Jupyter notebook</a>, to test the effects of selection, recombination and linkage disequilibrium on haploid and diploid versions of the Wright-Fisher model of genetic drift ([Figure A](#figureA)).
+For the haploid model, the simulator demonstrates that speed and rate of fixation of an allele in a population can be increased through positive selection.
+For the diploid model, the simulator demonstrates how LD can be broken down faster with higher recombination and negative selection.

 ## Wright-Fisher Model Types